The Schliesser Surname Project

 (5) Schliessers from Germany who settled in Nebraska, U.S.A. - Haplogroup Unknown:

 One or more small groups of Schliessers live in Nebraska.
-About 1883, a Fritz Schliesser emigrated from Germany to the United States with his wife Emma.
+About 1883, a Fritz Schliesser emigrated from the area of Hamburg or Havre, Germany, to the United States with his wife Emma.
 In 1900, they were in Nance County, Nebraska, with two sons, Fritz and Herbert.
 Many, if not all, of their descendants remain in Nebraska.

 (6) Schliessers with early settlers on the East Coast of the U.S.A. - Haplogroup Unknown:

 A group (or groups) of Schliessers immigrated much earlier to the United States than the previously mentioned groups, probably during the 1700s.
 They settled on the East Coast, most notably in Pennsylvania and New York.
-It is unknown at this time whether they are related through the direct paternal Schliesser line to each other or to the other groups of Schliesser in the United States.
+There are indications that this line of Schliessers may be from the area of Bremen in northern Germany.
+It is unknown at this time whether or not they are related through the direct paternal Schliesser line to other groups of known Schliessers.
 Y-DNA testing can answer these questions.

 (7) Schliessers of Sachsen-Anhalt, Germany - Haplogroup Unknown: